hlysine/create_connected/README.md

 More bulk processing compatibility with Create: Dreams and Desires.
 Only appears when Create: Dreams and Desires is installed.

+**Note for 1.18 and 1.19 users**

+Create has dropped support for 1.18 and 1.19 since 0.5.1g.
+As a result, backporting to 1.18 and 1.19 is no longer a priority for Create: Connected.
+Depending on circumstances, updates will be delayed and new features may not be backported.

 ## Features

 ### New Blocks and Items